Sayan-Maity/Beer-Planet/README.md

 ![alt text](BeerCard.jpg)

-* Användaren ska kunna trycka på "See More" för att komma till "Beer Info Page" (Se längre ner för info).
+•	The user should be able to press "See More" to get to the "Beer Info Page" (See further down for info).

 #### Search Page